 Eduard Fedorov, the acting director of the Economic Security Bureau of Ukraine, says it’s important for Ukrainian law enforcement to identify all Russian assets in their country.

-“We resist the aggressor state not only on the battlefield, but also on the economic front.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“We resist the aggressor state not only on the battlefield, but also on the economic front.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox